 The research interest of the Electrochemistry and Corrosion Laboratory range from the preparation of advanced functional materials for energy, environment and biomedical, especially, from natural resources and solid waste using various methods such as electrochemical, electrospinning, and electro spray.
 Examples of advanced functional materials we are developing including electrocatalyst for oxygen reduction reaction, catalyst for esterification, high capacity liquid absorbents, etc. Below are some projects we are currently conducted.

+The electrocatalysts we develop include magnetite (Fe3O4), mangan dioxide (MnO2) and N-doped carbon aerogel derived from biomass such as coir fiber and empty bunches of palm.
 Some of the results have been published in reputable scientific SCI journals such as Chemical Engineering Science, Journal of Nanoparticle Research, Advanced Powder Technology, etc. (see here).
-Further works are currently still in progress to develop continuous process and to be used for other nanomaterials.
+Further works are currently still in progress to optimize its performance.

 Adv.
 Powder Technol.
 (2020) Chem.
 Eng.
 Sci.
 201,112 (2019) J. Cer.
 Soc.
 Japan 126, 906 (2018) J. Powder Technol.
 Adv.
 Func.
 Mat.
 1, 1 (2018) J. Chem.
 Eng.
 Japan 49, 144 (2016) Asia-Pac.
 J. Chem.
 Eng.
 9, 768 (2014) Adv.
 Powder Technol.
 24, 507 (2013) J. Nanopart.
 Res.
 14, 807 (2012) Adv.
 Powder Technol.
 23, 328 (2012) KONA Powder Part.
 J. 36, 145 (2019)

 Some of the results have been published in reputable SCI journals such as Colloid and Surfaces A, Microporous and Mesoporous Materials, Advanced Powder Technology, etc. (see here).
-Further works are still undergoing to develop silica nanofluid for enhanced-oil recovery.
+Further works are still undergoing to optimize the system.

-The goal of this project is to develop a process to fabricate cellulose/carbon-based materials from natural resources for use as sorbent materials or other applications such as heat insulator, solar thermal conversion materials, electrocatalyst, catalyst, etc. We have devised a cheap and green method to convert coir fiber into compressible and ultralight cellulose aerogel using alkali-urea method and freeze drying.
+The goal of this project is to develop a hydrophobic solid acid catalyst for specifically esterification reaction that produces water as byproduct.
+We have successfully developed a process to fabricate cellulose/carbon-based materials from natural resources for use as sorbent materials or other applications such as heat insulator, solar thermal conversion materials, electrocatalyst, catalyst, etc. We have devised a cheap and green method to convert coir fiber into compressible and ultralight cellulose aerogel using alkali-urea method and freeze drying.
 The cellulose aerogel derived from the coir fiber, an abundantly available agricultural waste materials, has high absorption capacity towards water, oil and dyestuffs.
 The aerogel has a macroporous structure, ultralight density, high porosity, good durability, and thermal stability.
 Carbonizing the cellulose aerogel under inert environment at high temperature produce carbon aerogel that inherit the microporous structure of cellulose aerogel.

 The works have been published in reputable SCI journals such as cellulose (see here).
 Further works are still undergoing to optimize the process and to fit the aerogel for specific applications.